Genomic surveillance of SARS-CoV-2

 Accessible file can be downloaded from the link below.

-Figure 1.
-Weekly proportions of SARS-CoV-2 sublineages recorded in the national infectious diseases register
+Figure 2.
+Weekly number of variants of concern recorded in the national infectious diseases register, from December 2020 onwards

 Accessible file can be downloaded from the link below.